 Sometimes, when placing the mic, a half an inch of distance in or out, or a couple degrees of angle change of the mic placement will significantly affect the captured sound.
 Close miking expands the sounds of valves, bows, hammers which are pretty unwanted in your recording.
 Also, harmonic content, mechanical noises, and sound pressure level change and rise considerably.
 There is a complete science about miking each wind instrument and the simplest explanation would be 10 inches from the sound source.
 Start with that and experiment.
 Find your own sound.

 Do not be surprised that the SM57 does not have to be strictly an instrumental microphone, by which it is best known.
 You should know that famous among singers SM58 has the same capsule as SM57.
 The main reason why you should own and use an SM57 is to have an additional spare vocal mic which can handle really loud singers.
-Some singers have such a powerful voice which can easily overwhelm your condenser mic, although they are often used as choir mics.
+Some singers have such a powerful voice which can easily overwhelm your condenser mic, although they are often used as vocal microphones for choirs.
 The SM57 for vocals with no exception can be the best choice for rock, rap vocals and for voice actors also.
 You may lose some of the clarity of a condenser, but you can have a solid natural recording which will be without distortion.

 - Place the microphone to the desired sound source as close as possible.